 To calculate this rating, we also factor in additional security settings and features.

 VPNBook doesn’t come with any security extras, but at the very least it does provide VPN connections through OpenVPN with strong AES encryption.
-However we experienced DNS leaks in our testing, leaving the sites you visit exposed.
+However we experienced IPv6 leaks in our testing, leaving your real location

 Here’s a table showing the encryption ciphers, connection protocols, and security features available with VPNBook: